-CAP-USAF provides assistance and oversight on search and rescue, disaster relief and other emergencies and contingencies nationwide.
+CAP-USAF provides assistance and oversight on search and rescue, disaster relief, and other emergencies and contingencies nationwide.
 CAP-USAF serves as the Air Force program office for the cooperative agreement and statement of work and provides primary functional interface between other federal agencies and CAP.
 The commander of CAP-USAF is the program manager for appropriated funds used by CAP.
-CAP-USAF members make up the only active duty flying unit at Maxwell and are the sole operational unit in Air University.
+CAP-USAF members make up the only active duty flying unit at Maxwell AFB and are the sole operational unit in Air University.

 HQ CAP-USAF Organization

-The inspector general’s primary role is to assist in resolving personnel complaints based on an alleged wrongdoing or injustice.
-The IG is also responsible for the Fraud, Waste and Abuse program, congressional inquiry responses, investigating claims of improper mental health evaluations and the self-inspection program for Headquarters CAP-USAF.
+The inspector general’s primary role is to assist in resolving personal complaints based on an alleged wrongdoing or injustice.
+The IG is also responsible for the Fraud, Waste and Abuse Program, congressional inquiry responses, investigating claims of improper mental health evaluations and the self-inspection program for Headquarters CAP-USAF.

-The operations directorate is made up of the director of operations, the chief of standardization and evaluation, two airlift validators and a liaison officer to the commander, Air Forces Northern and 1st Air Force at Tyndall AFB, Fla.
+The operations directorate is made up of the director of operations, the chief of standardization and evaluation, two airlift validators and a liaison officer to the commander, Air Forces Northern and 1st Air Force at Tyndall AFB, Florida.

-The director of operations leads the CAP-USAF operations, stan/eval and airlift operations sections and supervises CAP's nationwide flight operations, to include Puerto Rico and the U.S. Virgin Islands.
-The director also oversees CAP mission execution and operations, with a fleet of about 550 powered aircraft, 42 gliders and more than 940 vehicles; ensures compliance with statement of work governing homeland security, search and rescue, drug interdiction and disaster relief missions for DoD, federal, state and local agencies; supervises training and operations for Air Force active duty and civil service pilots nationwide; and maintains evaluator pilot qualification.
+The director of operations leads the HQ CAP-USAF Operations, Stan/Eval and Airlift Operations sections.
+The DO supervises CAP nationwide flight operations, to include Puerto Rico and the U.S. Virgin Islands; oversees CAP mission execution and operations with a fleet of approximately 550 powered aircraft, 53 gliders and more than 940 vehicles; ensures compliance with statement of work governing homeland security, search and rescue, drug interdiction and disaster relief missions for DoD, federal, state and local agencies; supervises training and operations for Air Force active duty and civil service pilots nationwide.
+Maintains Evaluator Pilot qualification.